 aggregateRating field is for.

 It says how many people (customers) have left reviews and what the average rating they’ve given the product.

 Some websites write review articles on products.
-This is where a critic writes their opinions of a product and give it rating based on what they think.
-These websites will also use the product structured data but instead they use the
+This is where a critic writes their opinions of a product and gives it a rating based on what they think.
+These websites will also use the product structured data but instead, they use the

 review field which has the details of their one review.

-These critic reviews aren’t used by Shopify stores on products, but since the product structured data can work both ways Google (unhelpfully) will add a warning on these two different types of reviews asking you to have both.
+These editorial or critic reviews aren’t used by Shopify stores on products, but since the product structured data can work both ways, Google (unhelpfully) will add a warning on these two different types of reviews asking you to have both.